13 Ways to Improve your Marketing Career

 Salary grade is often tied to job title.
 This also varies depending on exact job responsibilities, industry and geographic location.

-Based on US national averages data from June 2023, GlassDoor reports that average marketing salaries can range from around $44,000 to $312,000.
+Based on US national averages data from May 2024, GlassDoor reports that average marketing salaries can range from around $80,000 to $149,000 with an estimated total pay of $106,262 per year.
 Salary ranges vary based on industry, location, experience level, education, and other factors.

 According to Indeed.com, the average raise for performance-based promotion is between 3-5 percent.
 So, if you’re a junior-level marketer making $56,999 and get promoted to a marketing manager role, it’s unlikely you’ll make that big jump to six figures.
 This is a crucial decision when deciding whether to take a promotion at your current company, or fill a role at a new company.